- Accelerated Online Master of Public Administration

 - two letters of recommendation.

-Participants must satisfactorily complete three required core courses and two elective courses from an approved list of elective courses, or by permission of the program advisor.
+Participants must satisfactorily complete three required core courses and two elective courses from an approved list of elective courses, or by permission of the program adviser.
 Students shall be awarded the Graduate Certificate for Public Budgeting and Financial Management by the School of Urban and Public Affairs and the Graduate School upon satisfactory completion of the certificate requirements and a grade point average of 3.0.

 |PAPP 5326||PUBLIC BUDGETING||3|